 \end{lemma}

-Regretfully, the new measure $\hat{P}_i$ is hard to apply to our case since the vertices on the spine is chosen according to the types.
-However, as is also introduced in \cite{de2022scaling}, we can apply another equivalent construction based on classic spinal decomposition.
+The new measure $\hat{P}_i$ is a little hard to apply to our case since we choose a vertex on the spine according to its type.
+However, as is also introduced in \cite{de2022scaling}, we can apply another equivalent construction based on the classic spinal decomposition.